oxyoung/Quanser-Active-Suspension-System-Design-LQR-MPC-Controller-/README.md

 **LQR Controller Design**
 1. Open LQR_Design.m to run the LQR controller design process.
 2. Open LQR_Implementation.slx file to simulate the performance of LQR controller in Simulink.
-The achieved feedback gain in step 1, can be used in
+The achieved feedback gain in step 1 is used in step 2 to generate LQR control effort.
+3. Monitoring every scope can check the performance of every state.

+**MPC Controller Design**
+1. Run RoadBump.slx in Simulink to simulate the road bump disturbance.
+2. Open MPC_Design.m file to simulate the performance of MPC controller.
+Varying weighting matrix of Q and R and altering prediction horizon will change the performance of MPC controller.